-Services that are covered for you What you must pay when you get these services Podiatry services You pay a \$0 copay Covered services include: Prior Authorization may be required.
-Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Referral may be required.
-Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams You pay a \$0 copay per visit.
-For men aged 50 and older, covered services include the following once every 12 months: • Digital rectal exam There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prostate Specific Antigen (PSA) test Prior Authorization may be required.
-Referral may be required.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies You pay 20% coinsurance for Medicare-covered cochlear devices, to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies electrostimulators, microprocessor/ electronically-controlled orthotics/prothetics and related accessories. to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical electrostimulators, microprocessor/ electronically-controlled orthotics/prothetics and to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical You pay 20% coinsurance for Medicare-covered cochlear devices, electrostimulators, microprocessor/ electronically-controlled brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery electrostimulators, microprocessor/ electronically-controlled orthotics/prothetics and related accessories.
-You pay 10% coinsurance for all other Medicare-covered prosthetic devices and
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

+orthotics/prothetics and related accessories.

+You pay 10% coinsurance for all other Medicare-covered prosthetic devices and related supplies.

+If a prosthetic device is implanted, it will be covered under the surgical procedure at no additional cost to you.

-Services that are covered for you What you must pay when you get these services ventricular assist devices and related accessories.
+You pay 20% coinsurance for Medicare-covered ventricular assist devices and related accessories.

+You pay \$0 coinsurance for splints and casts.

 You pay 10% coinsurance for all other Medicare-covered medical supplies.

-Prior Authorization may be required.
-Pulmonary rehabilitation services You pay a \$0 copay per visit.
-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an Prior Authorization may be required. order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Referral may be required.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+You pay a \$0 copay per visit.

+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if Prior Authorization may be required. you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-Referral may be required.
-Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.
+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 Prior Authorization may be required.

-Referral may be required.
+Screening for lung cancer with low dose computed tomography (LDCT)

+For qualified individuals, a LDCT is covered every 12 months.

-decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.